rust-embedded/discovery/src/05-led-roulette/debug-it.md

 > as long as it does not crash, you are fine.

 Right now we are inside the `Reset()` function.
-This is (surprisingly) the function that is run after a reset of the chip, since we did tell cargo-embed to halt the chip after we flashed it this is where we start.
+This is (surprisingly) the function that is run after a reset of the chip.
+Since we did tell cargo-embed to halt the chip after we flashed it, this is where we start.

 This `Reset()` function is part of a small piece of setup code that initializes some things for our Rust program before moving on to the `main()` function.
 Let's set a breakpoint there and jump to it: